 Intellectual Property in Miami?
 Join the Influx of Innovation.

-Did you know Miami is the #1 city for small business growth?
-In May 2018 The Kauffman Foundation’ released its 2017 Index of Startup Activity, which measures new business creation, and the Miami-Fort Lauderdale area ranked No. 1 among the 40 largest metro areas in the U.S.
+Did you know in 2020 The Kauffman Index recently named Miami the second most entrepreneurial city in the U.S. with the country's highest startup density - 247.6 startups per 100,000 people?
+In addition, in May 2018 The Kauffman Foundation named Miami as the #1 city for small business growth when it released its Index of Startup Activity, which measures new business creation, and the Miami-Fort Lauderdale area ranked No. 1 among the 40 largest metro areas in the U.S.

 Students at Miami Law benefit from this innovative atmosphere by studying in one of a small number of schools that offers big data, cyber security, legal informatics, programming and a startup practicum along with a partnership with MiamiLex and its cyber security operations.